ThatOneCalculator/DiscordRPCMaker/README.md

 **Click [here](https://github.com/ThatOneCalculator/DiscordRPCMaker/tree/gui/themes) to see a list of the pre-installed themes.**

 ## Creating your own theme
-- Use this template to create a theme, change all the hex colors + rgb values accordingly
+- Use this template to create a theme, change all the Hex Colors + RGB Values accordingly

 ```
 :root {